alexbarten/devguides/how_to_setup_a_python_project.md

 gitignore (CodeZombie)         | Language support of .gitignore files
 List Files (Don Jayamanne)     | List and open files quicker
 markdownlint (David Anson)     | Linter for Markdown files, which enforces compatibility between several parsers
-Paste JSON as code (quicktype) | Change selected JSON in any language variable assignment, and vice versa
+Open in GitHub (Fabio Spampinato) | Open the project or the current file in GitHub in your browser Paste JSON as code (quicktype) | Change selected JSON in any language variable assignment, and vice versa
 PlantUML (jebbs)               | PlantUML syntax checker + integrated viewer
 Remote - WSL (Microsoft)       | Connect VSCode (windows) to your WSL Linux installation and use that as your dev environment